ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Here are a few simple examples::

-    # Get the next five address based on a ip address
+    # Get the next five addresses based on an IP address
     # {{ '192.168.1.5' | ansible.netcommon.ipmath(5) }}
     192.168.1.10

-    # Get the ten previous address based on a ip address
+    # Get the ten previous addresses based on an IP address
     # {{ '192.168.0.5' | ansible.netcommon.ipmath(-10) }}
     192.167.255.251

-    # Get the next five address using cidr notation
+    # Get the next five addresses using CIDR notation
     # {{ '192.168.1.1/24' | ansible.netcommon.ipmath(5) }}
     192.168.1.6

-    # Get the previous five address using cidr notation
+    # Get the previous five addresses using CIDR notation
     # {{ '192.168.1.6/24' | ansible.netcommon.ipmath(-5) }}
     192.168.1.1